cloudfoundry/docs-deploying-cf/vsphere/deploying_micro_bosh.md

 ### <a id="config"></a>Configuration ###

-BOSH deploys things from a subdirectory under a deployments directory.
+BOSH deploys from a subdirectory under a deployments directory.
-So create both and name it appropriately.
+Create these directories.

-In our example we named it micro01.
+This example creates a "micro01" subdirectory.

 <pre class="terminal">
   mkdir deployments